 Discover the addresses and the history of where more than a dozen famous people lived in San Francisco.
-My list includes several musicians that called the Haight-Ashbury home in the 1960s including The Grateful Dead, Janis Joplin, and Jimi Hendrix.
+My list includes several musicians that called the Haight-Ashbury home in the 1960s including The Grateful Dead and Janis Joplin.

 You will also find information on where Patty Hearst lived in SF while kidnapped, the childhood home of Mel Blanc, and two of Nicholas Cage's addresses.

 The city is full of history with so many famous people living here throughout the years.
 These are some of the most asked about locations so you can easily find them during your vacation.

 Keep in mind that almost all of these locations are still private residences, so you are not allowed inside.
 Please be respectful of the current owners of all of these properties and treat them as you would your own.